First Time User? Sign Up Now

 Rabies vaccine can prevent rabies.

-Anyone who has been bitten by an animal, or who otherwise may have been exposed to rabies, should clean the wound and see a doctor immediately.
-The doctor will determine if they need to be vaccinated.
+Rabies vaccine can prevent rabies if given to a person after they have had an exposure.
+Anyone who has been bitten by an animal suspected to have rabies, or who otherwise may have been exposed to rabies, should clean the wound and see a health care provider immediately regardless of vaccination status.
+The health care provider can help determine if the person should receive post-exposure rabies vaccination.

 Vaccine Information Statement